rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/learn_unsafe_rust/src/core_unsafety/abi_and_ffi.md

 pointer to the start of the data.
 However, the Rust compiler will warn in case such a pointer is used on an FFI boundary.

+### Complex types

+Rust (like the majority of other languages) allows for combining basic datatypes to complex datatypes in various ways.
+A subset thereof can also be used across language boundaries.
+This is true for arrays, structs and unions.
+Enums and tuples cannot be used and doing so will lead to a compiler warning.

+When defining types that are used across the language boundary it is of utmost importance to define the same type with the exact same layout as in the other language.
+Failing to do so will inevitably lead to data corruption and undefined behavior.

+Although data definitions can be a potential source of undefined behavior, they are _not_ marked `unsafe` since the definitions themselves do not cause undefined behavior.
+The actual trigger for such undefined behavior is in fact a `extern` function definition or global variable definition, respectively: If such objects reference a data definition that does not fit the definition of the data type in the foreign language, such a type usage acts like an unchecked, unsafe type cast.
+Since the compiler cannot check type consistency across languages, these items need to be marked `unsafe`.

 ### Calling subroutines from Rust

 When one wants to call a subroutine that is implemented by a foreign language, this subroutine has to be declared in an